CodeCloudMe/railsMongoRESTAPIBasic/README.md

 ***************

-To make API calls via AJAX, you can write code like:
+To make API calls via AJAX, you can write code like (granted jQuery is installed):
 $.ajax({"url":"/posts/53add5954e696d6fab000000/", "method":"PATCH", "data":{"post[Title]":"hell", "post[Body]":"howdy", "format":"json"}})

 Additional information about this configuration with Ruby and MongoDB can be found here: https://www.openshift.com/blogs/how-to-run-rails-4-with-mongodb-on-openshift.
 This example skips many of the steps involved in the above step-by-step and we take care of this for you.
 However, if you want to "do it all" yourself, you can follow this turorial; however, it does not mention the environment variable aspect, which you will need to complete by SSHing into your OpenShift gear, as we describe in the OpenShift config above.

 More documentation on this can be found in the Marknad project on http://codecloud.me